CARD: Classification and Regression Diffusion Models: Derivations and Additional Experiment Results

-The results in Table \ref{tab:reg_toy_metrics} implicitly suggest that our proposed metric QICE is reasonable: when RMSE is low (way below $1$) and PICP is close to $95\%$, implying that CARD is performing well, QICE is also low (far less than $1\%$); for the most difficult task, log-log cubic regression, as RMSE is above $5$ and PICP deviates most from $95\%$, QICE also has the largest value (alove $2\%$).
+The results in Table \ref{tab:reg_toy_metrics} implicitly suggest that our proposed metric QICE is reasonable: when RMSE is low (way below $1$) and PICP is close to $95\%$, implying that CARD is performing well in terms of both mean estimation and distributional matching, QICE is also low (far less than $1\%$); for the most difficult task, log-log cubic regression, as RMSE is above $5$ and PICP deviates relatively most from $95\%$ (but not much), QICE also has the largest value (slightly above $1\%$).